-Fig. 7(a) describes the time cost of user registration.
+Fig. 7a describes the time cost of user registration.
 As we can see, the more role attributes and more users are involved, the more time is required for registration.
-Fig. 7(b) shows the time cost of constructing the secret buffer, which is used to preserve the access pattern of data attributes and role attributes of the EHR.
+Fig. 7b shows the time cost of constructing the secret buffer, which is used to preserve the access pattern of data attributes and role attributes of the EHR.
 We observe that, the more data attributes and role attributes we submit to the cloud, the more time is spent.
-Fig. 7(c) illustrates the time cost of operation on the secret buffers.
+Fig. 7c illustrates the time cost of operation on the secret buffers.
 As we can see, the more data are provided, the more time is required by the cloud.
-Fig. 7(d) shows the time cost of the cloud spent on computing the secret data for data users.
+Fig. 7d shows the time cost of the cloud spent on computing the secret data for data users.
 We observe that, as the number of role attributes increases, the time increases linearly.
-When 3000 users concurrently submit requests, and each user submits 10 role attributes, 93.721s are needed.
+When 3,000 users concurrently submit requests, and each user submits 10 role attributes, 93.721s are needed.
 This relatively long time further confirms that, instead of computing these data on the user-side, they should be executed on the cloud.

 Fig. 8 illustrates the time cost for role attributes revoking.
 For a better comparison, we use Revoke and TRrevoke to denote the revoke operation in our scheme and in [13], respectively.
-In Fig. 8(a), we set 10 data attributes contain the revoked role attributes, each data attribute has 10 role attributes, and the EHR involves 200 role attributes.
-Fig. 8(a) illustrates that, as the number of revoked role attributes increases, the time cost of revoking remains nearly constant for both schemes.
+In Fig. 8a, we set 10 data attributes contain the revoked role attributes, each data attribute has 10 role attributes, and the EHR involves 200 role attributes.
+Fig. 8a illustrates that, as the number of revoked role attributes increases, the time cost of revoking remains nearly constant for both schemes.
 The reason is that, Revoke mainly depends on the number of distinct role attributes in the whole role attribute set.
 When we set that constant, the time cost would change very slowly.
 TRrevoke only depends on the number of affected data attributes, and the number of role attributes of the affected data attributes.
-This is also confirmed in Figs. 8(b) and (c).
-As we can see, with the number of the affected data attribute, and the number of role attributes of the affected data attributes increase, TRrevoke increases linearly, while Revoke increases very slowly.
+This is also confirmed in Figs. 8b and 8c.
+As we can see, with the number of role attributes of the affected data attributes increase, TRrevoke increases linearly, while Revoke increases very slowly.